Skip to main content

 Step 2: Configure Portainer

-Navigate to https://<your-server-ip>:9443 in your browser.
+Open https://<your-server-ip>:9443 in a browser.

 • Create an admin account on first login